dflupu/aioconcurrency/README.md

 Number of concurrent runs of `coro`.
 Defaults to `aioconcurrency.Infinite`.

+`optional: executor`

+Can be an instance of ThreadPoolExecutor.

+`optional: loop`

+The asyncio event loop that will be used.

 ### aioconcurrency.each

 Runs the given coroutine concurrently with each item in an iterable.